Frequently Asked Questions

 What is this site?

 12StoryLibrary.com is a free resource for students to use with their 12-Story Library books.
-After a student learns about a new topic in one of the books, this site acts as a safe portal to connect that student to a multitude of resources and up-to-date news about that topic.
+After a student learns about a new topic in one of the books, this site acts as a safe portal to connect that student to a multitude of resources and editor-curated news about that topic.

 What type of content is here?